Duke Cunningham: Sentencing and prison

 Despite his guilty plea, Cunningham received pensions for his 21 years of U.S. Navy service and almost 15 years in Congress.
 However, prosecutors were successful in garnishing them for back taxes and penalties.
-In June 2010, Cunningham submitted a handwritten three-page letter to sentencing Judge Larry Burns, complaining that the IRS was 'killing' him by seizing all his remaining savings and his Congressional and Navy pensions, penalties he feels were not warranted under his plea agreement.
-Burns wrote back in August 2010, stating that the agency was collecting back taxes, interest and penalties on the bribes Cunningham received in 2003 and 2004; thus, there was no action for Burns to take.
+In June 2010, Cunningham submitted a handwritten three-page letter to Burns, complaining that the IRS was "killing" him by seizing all his remaining savings and his Congressional and Navy pensions, penalties he felt were not warranted under his plea agreement.
+Burns wrote back in August 2010, stating that the agency was collecting back taxes, interest, and penalties on the bribes Cunningham received in 2003 and 2004; thus, there was no action for Burns to take.